apache/parquet-format/Geospatial.md

 For `GEOGRAPHY` types, X and Y values are restricted to the canonical ranges of [-180, 180] for X and [-90, 90] for Y.

-When `GeospatialStatistics` is present, writers must omit zmin and zmax if and only if there are zero non-NaN Z values in the column chunk, and must omit mmin and mmax if and only if there are zero non-NaN M values.
+To produce `GeospatialStatistics`, writers must omit zmin and zmax if and only if there are zero non-NaN Z values in the column chunk, and must omit mmin and mmax if and only if there are zero non-NaN M values.
 The bounding box must be omitted entirely if and only if there are zero non-NaN X values or zero